Welcome

 The user flag is just where you might expect, but what about privilege escalation?

 Luckily, a much better hacker than me has already written a PowerShell script to check for all sorts of common privesc vulnerabilities in Windows environments.
-It's called PowerUp and it kicks ass.
-This script is worth a shot on every Windows machine you land a shell on.
+It's called

 A couple points of interest right here.
 Definitely something to check out if this was a penetration test.